SethSmigelski/under-the-weather/readme.txt

 * **Privacy Policy:** [https://osmfoundation.org/wiki/Privacy_Policy](https://osmfoundation.org/wiki/Privacy_Policy)

 == Changelog ==

+= 2.3 =
+* NEW: Added two new animated SVG icon sets ("Animated SVG (Fill)" and "Animated SVG (Outline)") from the Meteocons library.
+* NEW: Added a color picker to the settings page, allowing users to easily customize the color of the "Weather Icons Font" set.
+* IMPROVEMENT: The "Icon & Style Set" setting now offers four distinct visual styles to choose from.
+* IMPROVEMENT: The plugin now dynamically adds inline CSS for the icon font color, which only loads when the font set is active and a custom color is saved.
+* DEV: Added Bas Milius (Meteocons) to the Credits section.

 = 2.2 =
 * NEW: Introduced a `[under_the_weather]` shortcode to allow for easy placement of the weather widget in the Classic Editor, text widgets, and other page builders.